JLG-96/CPD/README.md

     ![Screenshot showing a form for the user to complete.](image-12.png)

 - **Features left to implement**
     - A page which allow users to make contributions to Cancer Reasearch UK.
-This is a charity close the club and one that the club as raised over £1000 for recently.
-It would like to offer the opportunity for donations from users.
+This is a charity that is close to the club and one that the club has raised over £1000 for recently, in a variety of ways - most recently a charity 5-a-side tournament.
+It would like to offer the opportunity for users to donate at any point.
-    - A highlights section for the website, which would allow user to watch clips from recent games.
+    - A highlights section for the website, which would allow users to watch clips from recent games.
 Including goals, saves, phases of play and post-match interviews.
+    - The fixtures section will be updated to provide the user with more information which can be used to better compare the progress of CPD Yr Wyddgrug with its rvials throughout the season.
+Information that could be included could be;
+        - More teams on the table
+        - Number of games played
+        - Number of Wins, Draws and Losses
+        - Number of goals Scored or Conceded

 *The code institues **Love Running** project helped provide; the main part of the structure for the website, the footer, navigation bar, formatting of the pictures within the "News" page and the form on the "Get In Touch! page.*